ag-syssoft/Tanenbaum-CPU-Emulation/README.md

 ## Differences to the original

-1. Some instructions where added to control the simulation
+1. Some instructions were added to control the simulation
    1. **EXIT** terminates the simulation
    1. **HALT** pauses execution.
 Both console and visual editor halt execution, and await user input before resuming
 1. All values and parameters are handled as 32bit signed integers